WHO GETS OUR FOOD?

 Where do our recovered fruits and vegetables go?

 11% of our neighbors in Southern California face food insecurity and don’t have reliable access to enough healthy food.
 This statistic represents individuals from all walks of life who face numerous barriers to this basic human right.
 Unlike a traditional food bank, Food Forward connects the surplus produce we recover with other nonprofits who distribute food to their communities.
-With the help of our partners and through our Produce Pick-Up program, Food Forward helps feed 2 million people across Southern California with recovered fruits and vegetables.
+With the help of our partners and through our Produce Pick-Up program, Food Forward helps feed millions of people across Southern California and beyond with recovered fruits and vegetables.

 Hunger relief organizations

-We partner with many of Southern California’s best hunger relief organizations—over 1,800 of them, to be exact.
+We partner with many of Southern California’s best hunger relief organizations—over 350 of them, to be exact.
+Via these direct service agencies, several hundred additional agencies receive free Food Forward produce.
 Our donations of fresh fruits and vegetables are used to create hot meals, fill grocery bags, stock food pantries, provide on-site snacks, and more.
 Hunger relief organizations never pay for produce from Food Forward, freeing up funds to provide much-needed services and programming for clients.
 The fruits and vegetables recovered by Food Forward reach people across virtually all social service sectors: